Man’s Ear Ornament (Sabau) of Carved Hornbill Casque (Beak)

 Related examples are illustrated in Meulenbeld et al (1988, p.
 233), Brinkgreve & Stuart-Fox (2013, p.
 232), and Rodgers (1995, p.
 281).

-The example here is in excellent condition.
-It has a fine, darkened patina consistent with a 19th century dating.
+The example here is in fine condition.
+It is finely carved and has a soft patina consistent with use and considerable age.

 Brinkgreve, F., & D.J.
 Stuart-Fox (eds), Living with Indonesian Art: The Frits Liefkes Collection, Rijksmuseum Volkenkunde, 2013.